-What follows is the exact e-mail text of yet another variation of the Lome Togo Scam.
-It’s Advanced Fee Scheme designed to separate you from your money.
+What follows is the exact e-mail text (spelling and grammar) of yet another variation of the Lome Togo Scam.
+It’s an Advanced Fee Scheme designed to separate you from your money.
 Read it carefully to see how people become tempted.
 The tale is always about some tragic circumstance where the government is corrupt or the family is in crisis and they are reaching out to only you…in a world of millions.
 Does that make sense?
 The con men will attempt to get some sucker to travel to Africa or Europe and front $25,000 to open an account before depositing their alleged millions into it.
 Like all the African scams, these con artists will want to get personal information from you including your banking and financial details in order to allegedly affect the money transfer.

 Sometimes the telephone number presented to call is a toll number (like a 900 number) where you pay the fees to them.
 Usually, the con men require that you pay a never-ending list of Advanced Fees in order to receive the money that never arrives.
 This is one of these offers that sound too good to be true…because it’s a scam.
 They rely on your greed or financial desperation to hook you and draw you in.
 Don’t fall for it.
 Unfortunately, many people have been victimized by this approach to get rich quick.